Chaozs/3GC3-Space-Genesis/3GC3 Project/README.txt

 Susan Yuen / yuens2 / 001416198
 Thien Trandinh / trandit / 001420634

-To run Game:
+HOW TO RUN:
-open terminal in location of the makefile.
+- Open terminal in location of the makefile.
 Type "make" to generate the executable as well as run the game.

-To navigate any Menu in game,
-Move: Keypad up and Keypad down
-Select: Spacebar
+GAME CONTROLS:
+- up/down arrow keys: navigate menu buttons
+- space: select menu button/shoot projectile
+- left/right arrow keys: control ship movement
+- key 'p': pause the game

-Instructions on how to play game is located inside HowToplay option.
+* Instructions on how to play game is also located inside the "How To Play" option.

 Advanced Graphical Features implemented:
-Lighting (5%) (Added 2 point lights)
+- Lighting (5%) (Added 2 point lights)
-Textures (10%) (On player ship at the bottom; added proper UV maps) Alpha Blending (5%) (On particles, they fade the further they get from the ) Particle Systems (5%) (Enemy ship "explosion") Animated characters (5%) (Ships/Enemies/projectiles moving) Non-geometric primitives (10%) (UI, including score and health)
+- Textures (10%) (On player ship at the bottom; added proper UV maps)
+- Alpha Blending (5%) (On particles, which fade as their lifetime continues)
+- Particle Systems (5%) (enemy ship "explosion" upon death)
+- Animated characters (5%) (ships/Enemies/projectiles moving)
+- Non-geometric primitives (10%) (UI (instructions is an image), including score and health)

 BONUS (Your Own Idea Here): .obj Rendering (5-10%) (Player ship.
 UV's, normals, rendering.
 Optimized and can handle hundreds of thousands of triangles on a modern machine.
 Custom models)

 Total: 40%

 **Difference from project proposal:
-Instead of shaderes, we have animation and Alpha Blending as we decided it would better suit our project.
+Instead of shaders, we have animation and alpha blending as we decided it would better suit our project.
 Also added .obj bonus.